 The solution of last resort to determine the entity generating the UTI is to sort the LEIs in reversed order using the ASCII sorting method, where a digit always precedes a letter.

-For investment firms trading with jurisdictions outside of the EMIR regime, some counterparties will be subject to regimes which have not yet or are unlikely to implement the global UTI.
-In such cases, there will be no need to obtain any bilateral agreement or meet the waterfall flowchart above.
+For firms trading with jurisdictions outside of the EMIR Refit (EU & UK), MAS and ASIC regimes, some counterparties will be subject to regimes which have not yet or are unlikely to implement the global UTI.
+In such cases, there will be no need to obtain any bilateral agreement or meet the UTI waterfall flowchart above.

 How TRAction can help?

-It greatly helps if both counterparties use the same delegated reporting provider, such as TRAction, to process and submit EMIR trade reports on their behalf.
-This way neither counterparty will have to worry about inconsistencies in methodology or interpretation as TRAction can ensure the UTI and other fields are reported in a consistent manner.
+It significantly helps if both counterparties use the same delegated reporting provider, such as TRAction, to process and submit trade reports on their behalf.
+This way counterparties don’t have to worry about inconsistencies in methodology or interpretation as TRAction can ensure the UTI and other fields are reported in a consistent manner.